Skip to main content

 Purpose of the PRiSM project

+This was a participatory research project, meaning that community members were actively involved in phases of the project as co-researchers.
 Community co-researchers are people who steer and conduct research through their lived experience of the issue/topic being studied.
-Community co-researchers identifying as Christian and from Black ethnic backgrounds, have contribute their lived knowledge, expertise and viewpoints around faith and mental health to guide key interview questions in the project.
-Along with relevant colleagues, they have deepened understanding and interpretation of interview findings, faith and Black mental health.
-Within PRiSM, we have co-produced actionable insights (key messages) for healthcare providers in how they should consider and respect religious beliefs in healthcare services, and for Black Majority Churches and faith communities to better support members’ mental health.
+This approach helps to build knowledge with, and shift power to, communities whose voices are often underrepresented.
+Community co-researchers were Christians from Black racially minoritised groups, brought their wisdom, lived experience and insights to the project.
+They helped shape interview questions and guided the research process.
+Later, two university-based researchers joined to add intergenerational perspectives.
+Together, the PRiSM team deepened understanding of interview findings and co-facilitated an engagement event.
+Within PRiSM, we have coproduced actionable insights for healthcare providers in how they should consider and respect religious beliefs in healthcare services, and for Black Majority Churches and faith communities to better support members’ mental health and increase help-seeking.

-2. To examine the association between religious involvement and religious coping with mental health and help-seeking, using data from the South East London Community Health (SELCoH) study.
+1. To examine the association between religious attendance and spiritual coping with mental health and help-seeking, using data from the South-East London Community Health study.

-Full ethical approval for the project has been received from the KCL, Psychiatry, Nursing and Midwifery Research Ethics Subcommittee, Reference Number: HR-19/20-17473.
+Full ethical approval for the project was received from the KCL, Psychiatry, Nursing and Midwifery Research Ethics Subcommittee, Reference Number: HR-19/20-17473.

 PRiSM Events